qucontrol/krotov/docs/08_qutip_usage.rst

 order to meet all `objectives` simultaneously.
 The result of the optimization will be in the returned :class:`.Result` object, with a list of the optimized controls in :attr:`~.Result.optimized_controls`.
-The :attr:`~.Result.optimized_objectives` property contains a copy of the objectives with the :attr:`~.Result.optimized_controls` plugged into the Hamiltonian or Liouvillian and/or collapse operators.
+The :obj:`~.Result.optimized_objectives` property contains a copy of the objectives with the :attr:`~.Result.optimized_controls` plugged into the Hamiltonian or Liouvillian and/or collapse operators.
 The dynamics under the optimized controls can then again be simulated through